CFT-HY/HILA/docs/guide/hila_functionality.md

     int loops       = p.get("loops");
     long rng_seed   = p.get("seed");

-    // reading a std::vector<> reads in comma-separated values
+    /**
+     * Similarly as above with the CoordinateVector we can read in "," seperated lists
-    // this reads in a vector of 6 doubles std::vector<double> run_coefficients = p.get("coefficients");
+     * into std:vector.
+Below we read in the 6 doubles assigned to the key "coefficients" */ std::vector<double> run_coefficients = p.get("coefficients");

+    /**
+     * Reading in std::string type also works as expected.
+     */
-    // and this a vector of 3 strings std::vector<std::string> labels      = p.get("labels");
+    std::vector<std::string> labels      = p.get("labels");

-    // Close the file.
-File is also closed when p gets out of scope p.close();
+    /**
+     * Lastly we close the file.
+Though the file will close automatically when the input
+     * object get's out of scope
+     */
+    p.close();

+    /**
-    // lattice setup is convenient to do after parameters have been read lattice.setup(lsize);
+     * lattice setup is convenient to do after parameters have been read */ lattice.setup(lsize);

 ~~~